OktaEdu/es-delivery-ci4d-customizing-okta-hosted-siw/README.md

 ```
 code .
 ```
 4. The CodeTour for Lab 2.1 should open automatically.
-If it does, press the `Start Tour` button.
+If it doesn't, press the `Start Tour` button.

 ![Start Code Tour](./.tour-resources/start-tour.gif)